usnistgov/atomgpt/README.md

 # AtomGPT : Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design

+⚠️ This repository is no longer maintained.
+For the latest updates and continued development, please visit: https://github.com/atomgptlab/atomgpt

 # Table of Contents
 * [Introduction](#intro)
 * [Installation](#install)